 The 2017 Resilient Virginia Conference is an opportunity to showcase your business’ resiliency products and services and your organization’s resiliency programs to a highly focused audience.

 Sponsors will receive extensive publicity before and during the conference, as well as an exhibit booth, presentation opportunities, and a special reception.

 New this year!
-The conference will have a special section of the Exhibit Hall reserved for Innovative Technology and Solutions businesses.
+A special section of the Conference Exhibit Hall reserved for Innovative Technology and Solutions businesses.

 Thanks to these Sponsors!